drorvt/texel/README.md

-###. build, push, deploy and test the resulting application
+### build, push, deploy and test the resulting application

-1.Create your Dockerfile for building your image
+1. Create your Dockerfile for building your image
 2. Build our static HTML image using the build command below.

    docker build -t <name> .
 3. docker run -d -p 8080:8080 <name image>
-4. docker tag <image-id> yourhubusername/verse_gapminder:firsttry
+4. docker tag <image-id> <namenewimage:v1>

 ### Push your image to the repository you created

-docker push yourhubusername/verse_gapminder
+docker push <namenewimage:v1>

 ### Use dockerhub to clone the repository to your local machine: